nanxiaobei/resso/README.md

   return <p>{count}</p>;
 }

-// no data in UI, no re-render function Control() {
+// no state in UI, no re-render function Control() {
   return (
     <>